A sprinting workout is not flashy, but it is extremely potent.

-You do not need any special equipment or gimmicks to sprint, as the only requirement is your mind and body.
+You do not need any special equipment or gimmicks to sprint.
+The only requirements are your mind and body.

-Sprinting saves time, builds muscle/shreds body fat, develops serious mental toughness, and builds glutes that sit high and tight like a Marine’s haircut.
+Sprinting saves time, builds muscle, shreds body fat, develops mental toughness, and builds glutes that sit high and tight like a Marine’s haircut.

 Truth aside, the majority of lifters think spending an hour or two in the “cardio” section is a good idea.

-A lot of lifters also think only training chest and biceps 3 days per week at the expense of the rest of your body is good idea too.
+A lot of lifters also think that only training chest and biceps 3 days per week at the expense of the rest of your body is a good idea too.
 It’s not.

 There is no reason to waste your valuable time in the “cardio” section of some gym if you want to build an athletic physique.

-The first thing we have to do before we begin to train is to perform a warm-up that is specific to sprinting.
+The first thing we have to do before we begin to train is to do a warm-up that is specific to sprinting.

-The purpose of sprinting specific drills is to get your CNS and lower body primed to handle the sprint workout that you are about to bestow upon it.
+The purpose of sprinting specific drills is to get your CNS (central nervous system) and lower body primed to handle the sprint workout that you are about to bestow upon it.

 The walking drills are the easiest to perform and will help you develop the coordination needed to perform the skipping drills.